 This is a question we’ve seen posted on the internet.
 The answers we found for fixing sinking front steps were surprising.
-We’ve been in the foam jacking business for a number of years now.
-Our knowledge of how to build homes goes back even further And what we saw online could only have come from someone who had a limited knowledge of available options for this problem.
+We’ve been in the foam jacking business since 2013.
+Our knowledge of how to build homes goes back even further.
+And what we saw online could only have come from someone who had limited knowledge of available options for this problem.
 That is the challenge of trying to do research online.
-You have a question and you search for answers on Google or Bing.
+You have a question and you search for answers on Google.
 When you find what you are searching for you believe that you have found the answer.
 Because the information you find online must be accurate right?
 Would it come as a surprise to you to know that the searches are filled with inaccurate information or unknowledgeable opinions?

 The information you find online is not always right